thomas-maurice/chatjs/README.md

 # chatjs
-Some random dummy websocket chat application to toy around node and the automated building tools
+A basic chat application build using [node.js](http://nodejs.org) and [socket.io](http://socket.io).
+Initially developped to bench the performances of socket.io.

 ## Developpement